 On Air Now

-On this day two years ago, the trailblazing American composer George Walker died in New Jersey, aged 96.
-We celebrate his miraculous story of “firsts”.
+On what would have been his 100th birthday we celebrating the trailblazing American composer George Walker and his miraculous story of “firsts”.

 A trained pianist and organist, he wrote nearly 100 compositions, from symphonies and concertos to delicate song cycles and solo piano works.